 6. Never shave against the grain.

 Admittedly, you get a closer shave, but at the same time, the risk of razor bumps and irritation increases as the hairs are cut off below the skin.
-Always shave with the grain.
-You may also want to try shaving across (after shaving your with the grain first) the grain if you do not have overly sensitive skin.
+So always shave with the grain.
+If you do not have overly sensitive skin, you may want to try shaving across (after shaving with the grain) the grain.

 7. Preparation is key.

-We recommend that you shower (warm) before shaving.
+We recommend that you shower warm before shaving.
 It softens the skin and hair and opens up the pores.
-Also preferably use a shaving brush when lathering up.
-The shaving brush exfoliates the skin and cleanses away dead skin cells that can cause ingrown hairs.
-Also, apply an emollient shaving oil before shaving to improve the glide between the razor blade and skin.
+And, preferably, use a shaving brush when lathering up.
+The shaving brush exfoliates the skin and scrubs away dead skin cells that can cause ingrown hairs.
+The last tip; apply an emollient shaving oil before shaving to improve the glide between the razor blade and skin.

 8. Use good shaving products.

-Look for shaving creams and after-shaves that contain anti-inflammatory ingredients.
+Look for shaving creams and aftershaves that contain anti-inflammatory ingredients.
 The skin and body react to a razor bump as an inflammation.
-For example, if you use shaving cream with anti-inflammatory ingredients, the cream will help counteract skin inflammations.
-The razor bump becomes less visible than if you were to get a razor bump without using anti-inflammatory shaving cream and aftershave.
+If you use shaving cream with anti-inflammatory ingredients, the cream will help counteract skin inflammation.
+As a result, the razor bump becomes less visible than if you were to get a razor bump without using anti-inflammatory shaving cream and aftershave.
 Completely skip using canned shaving foam.
-They contain chemical propellants that are dehydrating the skin.
+They contain chemical propellants that dehydrate the skin.